danwallach/travis-activate/README.md

 5) Run this one-liner, or something like it with your favorite alternative tool, telling Travis your
-  GitHub API token and returns you a Travis-API token.
+  GitHub API token and returning you a Travis-API token.
 (Replace "XXXXX" with your GitHub API token.)

 ```